HackThisSite/CryptoPaste/README.md

 3. Follow **all** of the instructions for Installation above, including for cron jobs and nginx settings.
 When prompted for configuration settings during the `composer install` phase, use the values from your `config.ini`.
 You will need to provide MySQL credentials for a user that can create and alter tables.

-4. When you run the `doctrine:migrations:migrate` instruction from the Installation instructions, this will automatically convert your database for CryptoPaste v1.x.
+4. When you run the `bin/console doctrine:migrations:migrate` command from the Installation instructions, this will automatically convert your database for CryptoPaste v1.x.

 # Modify the template